y59hu/front-end-development/README.md

   * How many resources will a browser download from a given domain at a time? depends on browser
   2 - 8

 * Name 3 ways to decrease page load. (perceived or actual load time)
+  1. Put JS scripts at the bottom so that the compilation doesn't slow down the display.
+(Actual)
+  2. Use external source files - if they're cached, it'd speed up the page load.
+(Actual)
+  3. Include small visual clips that're fun to watch.
+This will distract users from noticing the page loading time.
+(Perceived)

 * If you jumped on a project and they used tabs and you used spaces, what would you do?
   * Suggest the project utilize something like EditorConfig (http://editorconfig.org)
   * Conform to the conventions (stay consistent)